ec-europa/europa-component-library/src/website/src/pages/eu/components/button/docs/usage.md

 - ensure the button functions a negative action, such as "Cancel", "Delete," "Remove" or "Replace" as the secondary action next to the primary button
 - follow the order of the button group; right to the primary button
 - use an icon only when it is necessary
+- when adding an icon to the text button, ensure the label is descriptive enough when used standalone (icon is not described by screen readers)

 ## Don'ts